Your guide to your sexy boudoir shoot

 Drink plenty of water!

 I cannot stress this part enough.
 Starting NOW make sure to keep up on your water, at least eight glasses per day.
 Bloating will disappear, the skin will come brighter and clearer; the list goes on.
 Down a whole glass before each meal, and a full glass once you're feeling satisfied.
-Adding lemon or other types of citrus fruits not only makes water even healthier, but it also makes it less dull.
+Adding flavors like lemon, cucumbers, or electrolytes will help motivate you to get that hydration in.

 DRINK YOUR WATER!

-As much as you think it helps your appearance in person, it only harms your appearance through the camera.
-It throws off my camera's color balance (think: Donald-Trump-orange, and muddy black and whites).
-Also, some spray tans have a glitter in them, which ends up looking like white dots of dust.
-Spray tans can add hours to the retouching process which may end up being more expensive on your end, so it's much better if you focus on getting a real, even tan.
+As much as you think it helps your appearance in person, it won't in the photos.
+It'll throw off my camera's color balance (think: Donald-Trump-orange, and muddy black and whites).
+Also, some spray tans have a shimmer in them, which ends up looking like white dots of dust.
+Spray tans can add hours to the retouching process which may end up costing more for you if you feel like you need extensive touch ups beyond my normal retouching process, so it's much better if you focus on getting a real, even tan or keeping your skin its natural color.
+If you do spend hours in the sun, don't forget to moisturize regularly.

 Avoid tan lines (if that's not your look)

-Some people think tan lines are super sexy.
+Some people think clean tan lines are super sexy.
 That's cool, so do I!
-Then, some clients warn me 24 hours ahead of our shoot that they just went on vacation and now have wicked tan lines, asking if I'd be able to "edit them out."
-I will never say no to the retouching process because retouchers out there can do magic.
-However, that type of retouching is usually not included with most photographer's sessions and will likely need to be sent out, incurring extra fees.
+The key is to wear the same bathing suit as much as possible so you don't have intersecting tan lines with different shades of skin tone around them.
+There have been many clients though who ask if I can just "edit them out."
+I will never say no because retouchers out there can do magic, however, that type of retouching is over and above my retouching process and the extra outsourcing cost per photo will be invoiced to my client.
 My advice?
-If you have a boudoir shoot scheduled, keep your tan line preferences in mind while beaching, and plan accordingly
+If you have a boudoir shoot scheduled, keep your tan line preferences in mind while beaching and plan accordingly.

 Hair and Makeup: Should you hire a professional for your boudoir photo shoot?

 You're going to want to look your absolute best for this session.
-Unless you're proficient in this area, I highly recommend hiring a professional to do your hair and makeup.
+Unless you're proficient in doing your own, I highly recommend hiring a professional to do your hair and makeup.
 A professional makeup artist knows that makeup photographs about 40% lighter than it looks in person, and they can also ask you all the right questions and apply techniques that will make you look like the best you.
-I have a makeup artist I work with closely, and I recommend her for all of my sessions.
+I have a few makeup artists I work with closely, and I recommend them for all of my sessions.
+They do both hair and makeup, and all of their information to book will be provided in the onboarding email.

 1-3 days before your boudoir photoshoot